meteor/galaxy-docs/source/deploying-an-app.md

 ---
-title: Push To Deploy
+title: Deploying an app
 order: 19
-description: Learn how to setup Push to Deploy, so you can update your app directly from your repository.
+description: Learn how to deploy on Galaxy by setting up Push to Deploy.
+The easiest and fastest way of deploying your Meteor app.
 ---

-With this feature, never was easier to create an app on Galaxy.
+With the feature Push to Deploy, never was easier to create an app on Galaxy.
 All you need to do is follow three  simple steps, then you'll have a new app deployed.

-> BETA: we are still in beta, you can ask for access sending an email to support at meteor.com informing your Meteor username.
-It needs to be your username and not your organization.
+> Be aware that Push to Deploy isn't a completely free to use.
+You can see more [here](#push-to-deploy-cost).
+If you you want to use a free solution to deploy your apps, you can use the [command line](/deploy-quickstart.html).

 <h2 id="pre-requirements">Pre requirements</h2>

 Today we have our integration just with GitHub.
 In the future we'll add more Git providers.

 You need to have on GitHub a repository with a Meteor project on it.
 The following Meteor versions support this feature: `1.12.2`, `2.0.1`, ` 2.1.2`, `2.2.4`, `2.3.7`, and any version from `2.4.1` to the latest.

+If you don't fulfil the pre requirements you can still deploy your app by using the command line.
+[Click here to learn more](/deploy-quickstart.html).

 <h2 id="deploying-a-new-app">Deploying a new app</h2>